 Asia Action on Harm Reduction (2013 - 2015)

 This project, funded by the EC and led by the International HIV/AIDS Alliance, in collaboration with a number of partners, sought to build the political and social momentum for change by empowering civil society to inform, advocate for, and bring about social and political change to address HIV.

 Community Action on Harm Reduction (2010 - 2015)

-- "Community Action on Harm Reduction" - IDPC is working as a technical partner in an ambitious project led by the International HIV/AIDS Alliance, aiming to expand harm reduction services to 180,000 injecting drug users, their partners and children in China, India, Indonesia, Kenya, and Malaysia.
+IDPC was a technical partner in an ambitious project led by the International HIV/AIDS Alliance, aiming to expand harm reduction services to 180,000 injecting drug users, their partners and children in China, India, Indonesia, Kenya, and Malaysia.

-- "Modernising drug law enforcement" - This project, led by IDPC in partnership with the International Security Research Department at Chatham House and the International Institute for Strategic Studies, aims to collate and refine theoretical material and examples of new approaches to drug law enforcement, as well as to promote debate amongst law enforcement leaders on the implications for future strategies.
+This project, led by IDPC in partnership with the International Security Research Department at Chatham House and IISS, collated and refined theoretical material and examples of new approaches to drug law enforcement.